 Background: UK automotive plastic moulded component manufacturer.
-Implemented flow manufacturing to meet the needs of a new, web-based B2B sales policy.
-The commitment was to same day shipment of all orders placed before 1pm.
-In an environment with several thousand SKUs the US management was especially worried because this had built up significant amounts of “just-in-case” or redundant inventory.
+Implemented demand flow manufacturing to meet the needs of a new, web-based B2B sales policy.
+The commitment to same day shipment of all orders placed before 1pm.
+In an environment with several thousand SKUs, this became especially worrying.
+It drove up significant “just-in-case” or redundant inventory.

-Action: As part of a global transformation programme, all manufacturing processes were linked and synchronised in a flow, and driven to replenishment demand from finished goods inventory (FGI) Kanban and dual-card Kanban upstream through assembly, to the moulding machines.
+Action: Guided by the digital model, processes were linked and synchronised in a flow.
+Replenishment demand from finished goods inventory (FGI) Kanban and dual-card Kanban was driven upstream through assembly to the moulding machines.
 This replaced inherently inaccurate demand forecasts.
-Batch sizes were reduced to calculated “days of demand” quantities that produced much faster what was needed to replenish FGI and much less of what was not needed.
+Batch sizes were reduced to calculated “days of demand” quantities that produced what was actually needed much faster, and none of what was not needed.

-Benefits: The benefits included greater Productivity, reduced waste, improved same day customer service by 63%, with total first year cash benefits of £600,000.
-The British MD and all his staff were delighted to be awarded a “Management Today” Factory of the Year Award.
+Benefits: The benefits included greater Productivity, reduced waste, improved same-day customer service by 63%, with total first-year cash benefits of £600,000.
+The MD and all his staff were delighted to be awarded a “Management Today” Factory of the Year Award.

 Background: Global UK-Scandinavian pharmaceuticals manufacturer of tablets, creams, solutions, syringes and other biomedical instruments.
-GM of the largest tablet factory in Europe was up against a capacity “glass ceiling” to business improvement he could find no way through without more significant investment.
+Several of their facilities were up against a capacity “glass ceiling” to business improvement.
+Consultants had advised them of no other way through without still more significant investment.

 Action: Together, we pioneered productivity transformation from push-based batch production of forecast “orders” to pull-based, demand fulfilment of individual customer orders.
 Customer demand from the packaging lines pulled replenishment demand sequentially from discrete, mathematically sized reserves of semi-finished inventories located between processes.
 Lab capacity was also increased through parallel productivity gains while results and regulatory documentation were synchronised with production to further enhance product flow.

-Benefits: Industry regulated batch quantities were reconciled with In-Progress and Finished inventory levels and customer demand. $1bn in cash was released from Working Capital within 12 months across multiple small to mid-size facilities were reinvested in R&D. This was without detriment either to product availability or staffing levels as sales increased proportionately with productivity gains.
+Benefits: Industry regulated batch quantities were reconciled with In-Progress and Finished inventory levels and customer demand. £100s millions in cash was released from redundant Working Capital across multiple small to mid-size facilities were reinvested in R&D. This was without detriment either to product availability or staffing levels as sales increased proportionately with productivity gains.